 I send my invoices with Google Sheets.
-In fact, here is the formatted template I use – feel free to make it your own.
 Once you’re done adding in line items, you can download it as a PDF and easily send it off to your client without all the technical hassle.

 I write on-the-fly ideas down with Google Keep in case I’d like to create a future blog post on a topic or share something important with my clients.

 In case you haven’t noticed, I enjoy Google Apps – Gmail is no exception for all my email communication needs.

 Sometimes I’ll need to keep track of the status and deadlines for various projects – Trello is a fantastic project management app that keeps me on top of everything.